50 Degrees North's Recommended Nordic Winter Tour Packing List

 - Hand warmers

-- Nordic Grip anti-slip soles for walking on ice (can be found in supermarkets and hardware shops in Scandinavia)
+- Nordic Grip anti-slip soles for walking on ice.
+These can be found in supermarkets and hardware shops in Scandinavia and you can purchase some easily on arrival if the ground is icey.
+Icey footpaths and roads vary depending on the rain and temperature.

 - Personal medication